justunsix/garden/src/content/docs/notes/370-Education-Info-Productivity-Cal-Newport-Planning-System.md

 Use a daily plan which uses the weekly plan and time blocks for work can be done in the day.
 "What do I want to work on today?"

+For example, meeting in morning, admin work block before lunch, deep work block in afternoon.

 Have a work shutdown plan like time of day you stop work and start rest.

 - Track tasks and events you did and still need to do